lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

 Minimizing downtime is a difficult objective to achieve since a validator might be down for various reasons: system failures, incomplete restart policies, connectivity issues, hardware maintenance or software bugs.
 Staking with two or more machines for redundancy naturally comes to mind.

 People might say, “redundancy leads to slashing!” which is a legitimate concern because we could accidentally run multiple validators with the same validator keys at the same time.
-Migrating the validators from a broken machine to the other with inappropriate procedure might in turn disrupt the slashing protection database .
+Migrating the validators from a broken machine to the other with inappropriate procedure might in turn corrupt the slashing protection database .
 A staker with benign intention has the risk of being slashed due to the error-prone manual operations and the complexities increase when you have a high-availability setup.
 Needless to say, the experience could deteriorate if a staker runs multiple validators.

 *Can we reduce the risk and the complexities of staking while running multiple validators and embracing redundancy?* Yes, we think [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) can help us manage the application’s lifecycle and automate the upgrade rollouts.
 The process of upgrading a client would be completed in one-step.
 Furthermore, migrating a client from one machine to another also would be a single command (*e.g.* kubectl drain node).